LordStacker/nextjs-architecture/src/app/advanced/[advanced]/[section]/readme.md

 ## Purpose:
-This allows multiple nested views per tool or workflow, reusing a single `page.tsx` with dynamic rendering based on the `section` name.
+This allows multiple nested views per tool , reusing a single `page.tsx` with dynamic rendering based on the `section` name.

 ##  Accessing values:
 ```tsx